← Back to 史記

 131

-In Duke Chu's seventeenth year, Zhi Bo with Zhao, Han, and Wei together divided the Fan and Zhong Xing lands as their cities.
+In Duke Chu's seventeenth year, Zhi Bo, together with Zhao, Han, and Wei, divided the Fan and Zhonghang lands into their cities.
 Duke Chu was angered and told Qi and Lu, desiring to attack the four ministers with them.
 The four ministers feared, so they then counterattacked Duke Chu.
 Duke Chu fled to Qi and died on the road.
-Therefore Zhi Bo then established Duke Zhao's great-grandson Jiao as the Jin lord.
+Therefore, Zhi Bo then established Duke Zhao's great-grandson Jiao as the Jin lord.
 This was Duke Ai.

 132

 Duke Ai's grandfather Yong was the youngest son of Duke Zhao of Jin and was styled Dai Zi.
 Dai Zi begot Ji.
 Ji was good to Zhi Bo but died early.
-Therefore Zhi Bo desired to completely annex Jin but did not dare, so he established Ji's son Jiao as the lord.
-At this time, all of the governance of Jin was decided by Zhi Bo, and Duke Ai of Jin could not exercise any control over it.
-Zhi Bo then possessed the Fan and Zhong Xing lands and was the strongest.
+Therefore, Zhi Bo desired to completely annex Jin but did not dare, so he established Ji's son Jiao as the lord.
+At this time, all the governance of Jin was decided by Zhi Bo, and Duke Ai of Jin could not exercise any control over it.
+Zhi Bo then possessed the Fan and Zhonghang lands and was the strongest.

 133

-In Duke Ai's fourth year, Zhao Xiang Zi, Han Kang Zi, and Wei Huan Zi together killed Zhi Bo and completely annexed all of the lands.
+In Duke Ai's fourth year, Zhao Xiangzi, Han Kangzi, and Wei Huanzi together killed Zhi Bo and annexed all his lands.

 134